What Is an Effects Loop?

 When You Don't Need an Effects Loop At All

-Not everyone needs an effects loop, and not having one isn't a dealbreaker.
+Not everyone needs an effects loop.
 Here's when you can skip it entirely:

 - You play clean.
-If your amp is always clean, there's no preamp distortion to worry about.
+If your amp is always clean, there's no preamp distortion to route around.
 Delay and reverb sound fine in front of a clean amp.

 - You get all your distortion from pedals.
 If your amp is set clean and your overdrive/distortion comes from pedals, you can put your delay and reverb after your drive pedals but before your clean amp.
-Same principle as the effects loop, just accomplished with pedal order instead.
+Same principle as the effects loop, accomplished through pedal order instead.

 - You use a modeler for everything.
 If your Helix or QC is handling amp simulation, effects, and cab simulation, the entire signal chain is digital.
 There's no physical preamp to insert after.
 The modeler's signal chain editor is your effects loop.

 - You like the sound of delay into distortion.
 Some players (especially in shoegaze and ambient genres) deliberately run delay and reverb into heavy distortion for that washy, textured, wall-of-sound quality.
-There's no rule that says you can't.
+No rule against it.

 The Bottom Line

-The effects loop is a routing tool, not a magic tone button.
-It exists to solve a specific problem — placing time-based effects after your amp's distortion — and it does that job well.
+- The effects loop is a routing tool that solves one specific problem: placing time-based effects after your amp's distortion stage.